Project-MONAI/tutorials/deployment/Triton/README.md

 ```
 $ python3 -m pip install -r requirements.txt
 ```
-4. Other dependent libraries for the Python Triton client are available as a Python package than can installed using pip
+4. Other dependent libraries for the Python Triton client are available as a Python packages
 ```
 $ pip install nvidia-pyindex
 $ pip install tritonclient[all]